websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/configuring-cross-cluster-replication.md

 [2020-02-26T10:19:36,420][INFO ][o.e.l.LicenseService     ] [es-leader-node-1] license [lf263a315-8da3-41f7-8622-lfd7cc14cae29] mode [trial] - valid
 ```

-### Configure the Local Follower Elasticsearch Cluster
+### Configure the Local Elasticsearch Cluster

-The second Elasticsearch cluster is going to contain the follower (read-only) indexes in the second data center, and will be local to a Liferay DXP node.
+The second Elasticsearch cluster must hold follower (replicated; read-only) indexes in the second data center, and will act as the local search engine the Liferay DXP nodes can read from.

 Configure its `elasticsearch.yml`, specifying a `http.port` and `transport.port` that won't collide with the other Elasticsearch server: